 Typically, students take 3 credits during the first semester, 3 credits during the second semester and 2 credits in the last semester.
 If needed or desired, students can also take up to 2 credits during the Summer semester.

-Classes are ninety minute blocks.
-By studying courses in ninety minute blocks, and only having to take maximum of three subjects per semester, students are able to concentrate on fewer courses at a time, resulting in less stress and more time to focus on their courses.
+Classes are hundred minute blocks.
+By studying courses in hundred minute blocks, and only having to take maximum of three subjects per semester, students are able to concentrate on fewer courses at a time, resulting in less stress and more time to focus on their courses.
 Students get individual help and support from teachers.

 This type of academic schedule, which is more aligned with college and university system prepares students for higher education.